 ·What do I do if it's after January 31st andI haven't received my W-2 from an employer?

 oThe first thing you need to do is contact the employer (sometimes they may not have a correct address for you).
 If you have not received it after February 15th, the IRS recommends that you contact them!
-If you do not receive your W-2 after the deadline we can construct a replacement W-2 (hopefully you saved your paystubs)
+There is a process, where the IRS will work with you, it can be a lengthy process (hopefully you saved your paystubs).

 Contact us with your questions or to schedule an appointment: